 We use the Racket programming language in our studies.
 Racket is a dialect of Scheme, a language with a long history in the field of computer science generally and college-level instruction specifically.
+This year, for the first time, we will use the Typed Racket variant of Racket, for reasons we will articulate during the quarter.

-Having completed this course, students will know how to use computer programming as an elegant, robust and efficient method for analytical problem solving and creative endeavors.
-Furthermore, students will have begun to develop an understanding of the programming's role in the larger context of computer science.
+Having completed this course, students will be able to use computer programming as a robust and efficient method for analytical problem solving and creative endeavors, and develop a sense of the relationship between computer programming and computer science.
 Students will discover, in future work, that the experience gained in this course applies to programming generally, in any programming language; that is, CS151 should not be thought of as a course in programming Scheme.
 Furthermore, students will have gained a experience with some known best practices in the discipline.